dart-lang/site-www/src/codelabs/async-await.md

   }
 }

-logoutUser() => Future.delayed(oneSecond, failOnce);
+Future<String> logoutUser() => Future.delayed(oneSecond, failOnce);

 void main() async {
   try {
     // ignore: cascade_invocations
     messages
       ..add(makeReadable(
           testLabel: 'Part 1',
           testResult: await asyncEquals(
               expected: 'Hello Jerry',
               actual: addHello('Jerry'),
-          typoKeyword: 'Jerry'
+              typoKeyword: 'Jerry'),
-        ),
           readableErrors: {
             typoMessage: typoMessage,
             'null': '$didNotImplement addHello?',
-          'Hello Instance of \'Future<String>\'': 'Looks like you forgot to use the \'await\' keyword!', 'Hello Instance of \'_Future<String>\'': 'Looks like you forgot to use the \'await\' keyword!', }))
+            'Hello Instance of \'Future<String>\'':
+                'Looks like you forgot to use the \'await\' keyword!', 'Hello Instance of \'_Future<String>\'':
+                'Looks like you forgot to use the \'await\' keyword!', }))
       ..add(makeReadable(
           testLabel: 'Part 2',
           testResult: await asyncEquals(
               expected: 'Hello Jean',
               actual: await greetUser(),
-          typoKeyword: 'Jean'
+              typoKeyword: 'Jean'),
-        ),
           readableErrors: {
             typoMessage: typoMessage,
             'null': '$didNotImplement greetUser?',
+            'HelloJean':
-          'HelloJean' : 'Looks like you forgot the space between \'Hello\' and \'Jean\'', 'Hello Instance of \'Future<String>\'': 'Looks like you forgot to use the \'await\' keyword!', 'Hello Instance of \'_Future<String>\'': 'Looks like you forgot to use the \'await\' keyword!', '{Closure: (String) => dynamic from Function \'addHello\': static.(await fetchUsername())}': 'Did you place the \'\$\' character correctly?', '{Closure \'addHello\'(await fetchUsername())}': 'Did you place the \'\$\' character correctly?', }))
+                'Looks like you forgot the space between \'Hello\' and \'Jean\'', 'Hello Instance of \'Future<String>\'':
+                'Looks like you forgot to use the \'await\' keyword!', 'Hello Instance of \'_Future<String>\'':
+                'Looks like you forgot to use the \'await\' keyword!', '{Closure: (String) => dynamic from Function \'addHello\': static.(await fetchUsername())}':
+                'Did you place the \'\$\' character correctly?', '{Closure \'addHello\'(await fetchUsername())}':
+                'Did you place the \'\$\' character correctly?', }))
       ..add(makeReadable(
           testLabel: 'Part 3',
           testResult: await asyncDidCatchException(sayGoodbye),
           readableErrors: {
+            typoMessage:
-          typoMessage: '$typoMessage.
+                '$typoMessage.
 Did you add the text \'Thanks, see you next time\'?', 'null': '$didNotImplement sayGoodbye?',
+            noCatch:
-          noCatch: 'Did you remember to call logoutUser within a try/catch block?', 'Instance of \'Future<String>\' Thanks, see you next time':'Did you remember to use the \'await\' keyword in the sayGoodbye function?', 'Instance of \'_Future<String>\' Thanks, see you next time':'Did you remember to use the \'await\' keyword in the sayGoodbye function?', }
+                'Did you remember to call logoutUser within a try/catch block?', 'Instance of \'Future<String>\' Thanks, see you next time':
+                'Did you remember to use the \'await\' keyword in the sayGoodbye function?', 'Instance of \'_Future<String>\' Thanks, see you next time':
-      ))
+                'Did you remember to use the \'await\' keyword in the sayGoodbye function?', }))
       ..add(makeReadable(
           testLabel: 'Part 3',
           testResult: await asyncEquals(
               expected: 'Success!
 Thanks, see you next time',
               actual: await sayGoodbye(),
-          typoKeyword: 'Success'
+              typoKeyword: 'Success'),
-        ),
           readableErrors: {
+            typoMessage:
-          typoMessage: '$typoMessage.
+                '$typoMessage.
 Did you add the text \'Thanks, see you next time\'?', 'null': '$didNotImplement sayGoodbye?',
+            noCatch:
-          noCatch: 'Did you remember to call logoutUser within a try/catch block?', 'Instance of \'Future<String>\' Thanks, see you next time':'Did you remember to use the \'await\' keyword in the sayGoodbye function?', 'Instance of \'_Future<String>\' Thanks, see you next time':'Did you remember to use the \'await\' keyword in the sayGoodbye function?', 'Instance of \'_Exception\'': 'CAUGHT Did you remember to return a string?', }
+                'Did you remember to call logoutUser within a try/catch block?', 'Instance of \'Future<String>\' Thanks, see you next time':
+                'Did you remember to use the \'await\' keyword in the sayGoodbye function?', 'Instance of \'_Future<String>\' Thanks, see you next time':
-      ))
+                'Did you remember to use the \'await\' keyword in the sayGoodbye function?', 'Instance of \'_Exception\'':
+                'CAUGHT Did you remember to return a string?', }))
       ..removeWhere((m) => m.contains(passed))
       ..toList();

     if (messages.isEmpty) {
       _result(true);